11 Best Online Proofing Galleries for Photographers

 Physical media: In some cases, photographers provide clients with a USB drive or a DVD containing the image files.

 Cloud storage: They may use cloud storage services like Dropbox or Google Drive to share high-resolution image files securely with clients.

 Online galleries: Photographers often create online galleries where clients can view and download their photos conveniently from anywhere with internet access.

 Why use proofing galleries?

 Proofing galleries or apps enable photographers to upload images for their clients to view without needing a USB or file-sharing system (like Dropbox or iCloud).

-Online proofing galleries shift the responsibility over to the client, allowing them to make decisions about what they want to download, share or purchase.
+Online proofing galleries shift the responsibility over to the client, allowing them to decide what they want to download, share, or purchase.

 Functionalities to look for in proofing galleries